MohamedBenIsmaiel/Auth/README.md

 A task is written in typescript by using the popular  Express  framework , MongoDb database and Redis

 # Task Architect
-I tried as much as possible to follow Domain Driven Design  philosophy to learn something new . the tasks consist of
+I tried as much as possible to follow Domain Driven Design  philosophy by making centric the business of the system instead of centric the database, to learn something new . the tasks consist of

 ```/src``` which include the source code of the task and this directory include